1871fotc/fotc/docs/walks/toowong-identities-1.md

 ## George Harpur Jones <small>(13‑15‑7)</small>

-George and family migrated from Croyde, Devon in 1880 and made their residence at Jonesville, Norwood St, Toowong.
+George and family migrated from Croyde, Devon in 1880 and made their residence at *Jonesville*, Norwood St, Toowong.
 Formerly, George had been a sea captain, but supported his family by being a grave digger at Toowong Cemetery.
 He and his family were active members of the Brethren Church.

 ??? directions "Directions"